EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 court with the corporate titles of each of the e-mail recipients, which identified them as senior Kimber officers.
-Goldman contended that, because the reactions of others in the firearms industry to the agreement --- such as whether to sign similar agreements or litigate --- would inform Kimber's legal decision making, Kimber's management needed to keep track of these developments and communicate them to him, as Kimber's counsel.
+Goldman contended that, because the reactions of others in the firearms industry to the agreement---such as whether to sign similar agreements or litigate --- would inform Kimber's legal decision making, Kimber's management needed to keep track of these developments and communicate them to him, as Kimber's counsel.